timkley/tim-kleyersburg.de/articles/eleventyjs-is-great/index.md

 ## Static Site Generators – especially Eleventy

 This is where Static Site Generators (SSG) come in.
 One of many SSGs is [Eleventy](https://11ty.dev).
 It seems like Eleventy really gained traction in the last year, I definitely read more about it in the last months (altough this could be because my interest in it increased).
-After about half a year of using it I can say: it is all I wanted from my previous setup but so much more mature.
+After about half a year of using it I can say: it is all I wanted from my previous setup but is so much more mature.
 It doesn't dictate how I have to structure my website, what CSS framework I should use or what the best base markup is.

 Eleventy focuses on your content and not on the layout. _Bring Your Own HTML_ was never so easy.
-And in the end it'll output static HTML which you can host almost anywhere.
+And in the end it'll output static HTML which you can host, probably, anywhere.

-If you are just starting your journey into web programming and are learning HTML and CSS for the first time, also learning about servers, content management systems, databases, and more, you might want to take a look at Eleventy.
+If you are just starting your journey into web programming and are learning HTML and CSS for the first time, also learning about servers, content management systems, databases, and more might be overwhelming.
+Eleventy, with its flat learning curve, could be the perfect companion on your journey.
 You can start very small and add more and more features (if you want and need) on top if it.

 ### Resources